Ontario Science Centre: Permanent galleries and exhibits

 The science centre has several hundred interactive and passive permanent exhibits, featuring geology, the science of nature (in the west wing), astronomical science, how to play music and technology in the south wing, human anatomy, communication and bias, and some miscellaneous artifacts of science.

 A Question of Truth

-A Question of Truth is an exhibit that explores the methodologies, biases, and beliefs of scientific research.
+A Question of Truth is an exhibit that explores the methodologies, biases, and beliefs of scientific research setup in 2000.
 The exhibit provides visitors an opportunity to test controversial theories.

 AstraZeneca Human Edge

 The AstraZeneca Human Edge replaced the original human anatomy gallery, opened in December 2013 with sponsorship from AstraZeneca.
 In addition to detailing anatomy, the exhibit explores the possibilities of the human body with activities to simulate the experiences of adventure-seekers, elite athletes, and extreme-sports enthusiasts.
 There are more than 80 exhibits in the hall, which were all developed and built by the Science Centre's staff with input from more than 120 neuroscience, physiology, bio-mechanics and sports medicine experts.
 The exhibit also features a climbing wall.